Education during wartime

 The Education Support Partnership and Program in Conflict Areas is a joint initiative by some local civil community charities and other International Organizations to promote education in war-affected regions.
 The initiative aims to improve the quality of education for children who are victims of conflict.
 The partnership also offers access to quality reading resources for teachers and students.

-In Syria, for example; Bonyan Organization has initially launched Education Support Partnership and Program, with a contribution from other local charities, which are more familiar with the complex situation in Northern Syria, aimed at providing access to information on-demand for these schools, which are connected under the same educational program.
+In Syria, for example, Bonyan Organization initially launched Education Support Partnership and Program, with a contribution from other local charities, which are more familiar with the complex situation in Northern Syria, aimed at providing access to information on-demand for these schools, which are connected under the same educational program.

 Bonyan Organization provides two essential services to maintain the process of education support partnership and program;